 Welcome aboard, Midshipmen Under Guidance (MUGs)!

-Please keep an eye on the New Student Orientation and Fall 2020 websites for updates and information about programming.
-We also encourage you to check your MMA email regularly; the Dean of Student Services, the Financial Office, the Registrar’s Office, the Athletics Department, and the Commandant’s staff will all use this email address to communicate important information to our students.
-If you have questions about activating your email or accessing NSO materials, please contact us.
+We encourage you to check your MMA email regularly!
+The Dean of Student Services, the Financial Office, the Registrar’s Office, the Athletics Department, and the Commandant’s staff will all use this email address to communicate important information to you.

-We are proud that you’ve chosen Maine Maritime Academy and are looking forward to a time when we are able to welcome you to MMA in person.
-In the meantime, stay connected and please be in touch with questions!
+We are proud that you’ve chosen Maine Maritime Academy and are looking forward to welcoming you to MMA soon.
+In the meantime stay connected, and please be in touch with questions!